-- The default power supply is based on a basic system configuration.
+- 1. The system power supply requires C19 type power cord - The default power supply is based on a basic system configuration.
 Please contact with technical representatives to determine the best power supply selection for your system configuration requirements and preferred efficiency. - The power supply specifications provided herein is for the default server configuration.
 Different SKUs have different PSU specs, so please see the system rating label on the server for the accurate PSU specification.